andrewringler/movie-friends/README.md

 movie-friends
 =============

 WIP.
 Plan a movie night with Netflix streaming.
-If you are not me you probably should not be here.
+Work-in-progress.
+Learned the Netflix API (enough).
+Does not do anything yet though.

 ### Get Started